ysbaddaden/acts_as_enum/README.md

 TODO
 ====

-It should not be tied to ActiveRecord but usable by any ActiveModel compliant ruby Object.
+ActsAsEnum should not be tied to ActiveRecord but usable by any ActiveModel compliant ruby Object.